bids-standard/bids-starter-kit/src/tutorials/annotation.md

 While the BIDS requirements for annotation are limited, BIDS supports a framework for inserting comprehensive data annotation at several levels in the dataset.
-In addition, BIDS supports annotations of events and subject characteristics using [Hierarchical Event Descriptors (HED)](https://hed-examples.readthedocs.io/en/latest/index.html), an infrastructure and controlled vocabulary for producing standardized machine-actionable annotations.
+For example, BIDS supports annotations of events and subject characteristics using [Hierarchical Event Descriptors (HED)](https://hed-examples.readthedocs.io/en/latest/index.html), an infrastructure and controlled vocabulary for producing standardized machine-actionable annotations.

 This tutorial provides a step-by-step process for data annotation in the BIDS framework.

 Annotations in BIDS can be done at several levels, including the dataset, subjects, sessions, scans, and events.